openwanderer/example-app/full/README.md

 By default it is assumed that the server is installed in the document root, otherwise you will have to set the base path in your `.env` file.
 To help with testing, you might want to configure a site `openwanderer` and setup a virtual host.
 For example see these [Digital Ocean docs](https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-ubuntu-18-04)

-If you do this and setup a site with a name of e.g. `openwanderer` you should be able to view the application via:
+If you do this and setup a site with a name of e.g. `openwanderer` you should be able to view the application (once the client-side has been built, see below) via:

 `http://openwanderer/`